SEE COMMONLY ASKED QUESTIONS AND HELPFUL ANSWERS ABOUT HAEGARDA.

 Who can take HAEGARDA?

-HAEGARDA, the only subcutaneous injectable C1-INH for the prevention of HAE attacks, is approved for use in adults and adolescents 12 years of age and older.
+HAEGARDA, the only subcutaneous injectable C1-INH for the prevention of HAE attacks, is approved for use in adults and patients 6 years of age and older.
 You should not use HAEGARDA if you have experienced life-threatening immediate hypersensitivity reactions, including anaphylaxis, to HAEGARDA.

 Where can I find instructions for self-administering HAEGARDA?

 In addition to instructions your doctor gives you and the instructions in the Patient Product Information that comes with each shipment of your medication, the HAEGARDA Welcome Kit includes a flip chart–style booklet with step-by-step instructions for self-administering HAEGARDA.
 You'll also find a USB drive with an instructional video within the kit.
 You can learn how to self-administer HAEGARDA from a HAEGARDA nurse.

 Do I still need my on-demand rescue medication?

 Yes.
 HAEGARDA can significantly reduce the number of HAE attacks you experience, but you should always be prepared with rescue medication in case of any breakthrough attacks.

 How quickly does HAEGARDA work?

 HAEGARDA starts raising your C1-INH levels right away, after your first dose.
 It may take 3 to 4 doses of HAEGARDA (or a couple of weeks) for your C1-INH levels to stabilize.
 While your levels are being stabilized, it is important to work with your doctor.
 Always be prepared with on-demand therapy in case of any breakthrough attacks.